Best Apps For Seniors Health and SafetyTechnology

 2. Smart appliances

 Another technological advancement is a device that will alert a user if an appliance is on or off.
 In one episode of Two and a Half Men, Charlie answered the phone stating that it must be his washing machine calling to tell him it had completed the cycle.
-That is now a reality.
-Using Alert Smart appliances, your appliance can detect when the cycle is over or when an appliance is on or off.
-And yes, it will then give you a call to let you know the status.
+We are waiting for that reality.
+It may not be too far away.
+Using An Automatic Stove Turn Off Device, your stove can detect when the appliance should be turned off.

 3. Social interaction tools